exyleio/exyleio/docs/4-projects/api/1-overview.md

    ./run.sh
    ```

-4. Open http://127.0.0.1/ping in your browser and see if you get `PONG`

 ## How does it work?

 ### API Endpoint Documentation Generation

 To simplify the documentation process, [okapi](https://github.com/GREsau/okapi)
 was used to automate the generation of [OpenAPI](https://www.openapis.org)
 document.
-You can check this file at http://127.0.0.1/openapi.json.
+You can check this file at http://127.0.0.1/v1/openapi.json.
 However, it
 is much simpler to open http://127.0.0.1/rapidoc and use the interactive
 [Rapidoc](https://rapidocweb.com) interface.